 Under the Hood

-There are two powertrain choices for the 2017 Toyota RAV4.
+There are two powertrain choices for the 2018 Toyota RAV4.
 Gasoline-powered models employ a 2.5-liter 4-cylinder engine with 176 horsepower.
 Coupled with the standard 6-speed automatic transmission, it's enough to get the SUV from a standstill to 60 mph in a little less than 10 seconds, not exactly quick, but good enough.
-The standard front-wheel drive (FWD) can be replaced with an all-wheel-drive (AWD) system, and the RAV4 will tow up to 1,500 pounds.
+The standard FWD can be replaced with an AWD system, and the RAV4 will tow up to 3,500 pounds when properly equipped.
 The RAV4 Hybrid uses the same 2.5-liter engine only with Atkinson-cycle technology mated with two small electric motors (one at each axle).
 AWD comes standard on the hybrid models, as does a CVT automatic transmission.

 176 horsepower @ 6,000 rpm